- 1 So Many Can’t Get Their Head Around This — You Don’t Need a Job to Earn Income!

 But I maintain that education, either formal as in college degrees or practical such as years and years of living, earning a living, raising a family, etc. is not ONLY to use for working for someone else in a salaried job.

-I have six college degrees, including a Masters of Science, and I made about the equivalent of one American dollar per hour teaching the 8th, 9th, and 10th grade of school there.
+I have six college degrees, including a Masters of Science, and I made about the equivalent of one American dollar per hour teaching the 8th, 9th, and 10th grade of school in the Philippines.

-As my TI at Lackland AFB used to say, many many years ago, “Well, aw no shit, troop”.
+As my TI at Lackland AFB used to say, many years ago, when a young trainee did something dumb, “Well, aw no shit, troop”.
 What Did You Expect?

 Even the American Embassy pays Philippine wages.